 She describes people who have extreme-altruistic personalities as someone who goes out of their way to help others, even at the expense of their own welfare.

 Someone who goes out of their way to help others, even at the expense of their own welfare, is actually more likely to break rules than the average person.
 Think of Dr Ross from the early days of the TV show "ER".
 He was constantly pushing limits, breaking the rules, throwing caution to the wind, all for the sake of the child-patient, even when it ultimately meant getting fired.
 On 9/11, after it was apparent that the buildings were about to collapse, teams of firefighters were called back, yet they disobeyed orders and pushed on anyway, only to perish in the quest to possibly save even one more life.
 Those are the actions of a hero, or an X-altruistic personality type.
 But consider the type of rule-breaking that the X-altruist engages in- would you classify it as criminal, or even unlawful?
-How does motive factor in?
+How does motive factor in?It is an interesting idea to point out similarities with extreme-altruism and psychopaths.
+Some of the similarities include impulsivity, need for novelty, and the tendency to break rules.
+However, the differences are what fundamentally define these two types of people.
+People who are altruistic can empathize with others or imagine themselves in the other persons shoes.
+Whereas, people who are psychopaths cannot empathize and lack remorse for their actions.

 ...